the-road-to-learn-react/the-road-to-react/manuscript/react-deploy/firebase.md

 ## Deploy to Firebase

 After we've built a full-fledged application in React, the final step is deployment.
-It is the tipping point of getting your ideas into the world, from learning how to code to producing applications.
+It is the tipping point of getting your ideas into the world.
+From learning how to code to producing applications.
 We will use Firebase Hosting for deployment.

-Firebase works for create-react-app, as well as most libraries and frameworks like Angular and Vue.
+Firebase works for create-react-app as well as most libraries and frameworks like Angular and Vue.
 First, install the Firebase CLI globally to the node modules:

 {title="Command Line",lang="javascript"}
 ~~~~~~~